0/5 (0 Reviews)

 How to serve these people:

-There are also the ones that are not eager to buy yet and are biding their time looking around for prices.
-These people comb through websites after websites comparing prices and deals, meticulously looking which company offers the best products at a lower price tag.
+There are also ones who are not eager to buy yet and are biding their time looking around for prices.
+These people comb through website after website comparing prices and deals, meticulously looking at which company offers the best products at a lower price tag.

 There’s no winning these people over in an instant, but you need to make their time on your website worth their while by telling them your unique value proposition and how it relates to your pricing.